agilecustoms/release/README.md

 ![Cover](docs/images/cover.png)

-You can run a release on a repository with **any combination** of software packages, binary files, docker images and just raw repo files.
+You can release **any combination** of software packages, binary files, docker images and raw repo files

 This is especially useful in microservices where the release is a _binary_ + _IaC_ versioned via git tag